araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/README.md

 # Google-Data-Analytics-Certificate-Case-Study-Bellabeat
-The main purpose of this repository was to explore data analysis in the context of R.
+The main purpose of this project was to explore data analysis in the context of R.